Road–rail vehicle: Road–rail buses

 Railroad buses were also developed in Japan, by JR Hokkaido in 2002, under the name DMV (Dual Mode Vehicle).
 The DMV920 model no longer used external bogies; the two axles that are carried along are only lowered on the single rail.
 A test vehicle (DMV901) began trials in January 2004 and DMV911/912 began in September 2005.
 Further testing began on 4 April 2007, on the Senmo Line between Mokoto and Hama-koshimizu.
 One leg is from Hama-koshimizu to Mokoto (about 11 km) as a rail trip and Mokoto to Hama-koshimizu as a passenger bus (about 25 km).
 DMV920 was completed in June 2008 with a capacity of 28 passengers.
 Asa Kaigan Railway started dual mode buses on 25 December 2021.

 On the Abilene and Smoky Valley Railroad, the hyrail bus Silver Flyer Rail Bus is used for excursion, which can travel on both road and rail.

 In 2022, SNCF has presented the concept of FLEXY, a road-rail fully+electric autonomous shuttle for areas of low population density.
 The first experiments are planned for 2024.

+In 2026, the French engineering company SICEF is testing light electric vehicles to reuse approximately 5,700 km of abandoned secondary railway lines.
+They are capable of running both on railways and on roads.
+The project is named as "Uber on rails".
+The vehicles run automatically on rails.

 Manufacturers

 Evans Auto-Railer was a pioneer in the US in the 1930s and 1940s.
 Evans seems to have produced all road–rail vehicle adaptations for the US military during WWII, but was rapidly overtaken by Fairmont immediately post-war.

 Aries Hyrail branded vehicles have been manufactured in Australia for several decades.
 Aries Hyrail vehicles continue to be manufactured by Aries Rail.

 UK-based Permaquip manufactures highway-based road rail vehicles, trailers, and attachments.

-Continental Railworks is a road–rail conversion unit manufacturer based in Montreal, Canada, producing hi-rail units since 1997.
+Continental Railworks is a road–rail conversion unit manufacturer based in Montreal, Canada, producing hi–rail units since 1997.
 Their products are known for the automatic locking / unlocking feature and for the rubber spring induced downforce applied to the rails.

 A vehicle on caterpillar tracks, rather than road wheels, which allows mode change anywhere without the need to use a level crossing, has been proposed and modelled by Chinese engineers.

-Vollert Anlagenbau GmbH has developed a unmanned road-rail remote controlled vehicle VLEX for shunting up to 300t.
+Vollert Anlagenbau GmbH has developed a unmanned road–rail remote controlled vehicle VLEX for shunting up to 800 t.

-Sweden-based Goldschmidt Sweden is one of the leading manufacturers of road-rail vehicles.
-Their range encompasses catenary maintenance vehicles, tunnel and bridge inspection vehicles, measurement vehicles, grinding and welding vehicles, and other customized road-rail solutions.
+Sweden-based Goldschmidt Sweden is one of the leading manufacturers of road–rail vehicles.
+Their range encompasses catenary maintenance vehicles, tunnel and bridge inspection vehicles, measurement vehicles, grinding and welding vehicles, and other customized road–rail solutions.